scshitole/BIG-IP-Terminating-Gateway/1-ex/2-ex/README.md

 6. Use the https link above `OptInRequired: In order to use this AWS Marketplace product you Error`

 7. Click on https://console.aws.amazon.com/marketplace/home?region=us-west-2#/subscriptions/U1VCU0NSSVBUSU9OQEBAOTI5Y2EwZDgtYzJkNy00MDY4LThmOWEtZWI3NWE2NzdhZmVk

+or

+8. search for F5 BIG-IP Virtual Edition - BEST (PAYG, 1Gbps)

+9. Sunsbcribe to the trial service and Accept all terms.